Face masks amid the art: New York City’s museums to reopen | Federal News Network

 NEW YORK (AP) — When the iconic T. Rex at the American Museum of Natural History again welcomes visitors, it will gaze down at humans acting a bit differently.

-They will still gape up at its massive skeleton, but there will be fewer of them.
-They’ll stand farther apart and wear masks.
-Other pandemic precautions will include hand sanitizer stations and one-way signs guiding guests through exhibits.
+They will still gape up at its massive skeleton, but there will less of them.
+They’ll stand farther apart, and will now wear masks.
+Other pandemic precautions will be on display, from hand sanitizer stations to the one-way signs guiding guests through exhibits.

 The museum is like many cultural institutions in the city gingerly reopening their doors, weighing the safety of visitors and staff with the need to educate, inspire and support New York’s recovery.